-Marco and Smaro are wonderful hosts, and thanks to them there is a super friendly atmosphere and happy feeling all around.
-I also very much enjoyed the peaceful, beautiful surroundings.
+This is a place to feel relaxed, at ease and at home.
+I particularly enjoyed the peaceful, beautiful surroundings.
 The views from the property (and from all accommodation units!) over olive groves, the mountains and the sea are mesmerizing; the sunsets are to die for.

 The setting is quiet and feels far away from everything.
 If you come for pure walking holidays, you can do without a car, but if you want to go for swims in the sea and do some sightseeing, you definitely need one.
 On a separate note, the hotel has recently come under new management, and I haven't visited since.

-1 house for up to 3 persons with a living room with open kitchen (1 extra bed possible)
+1 house (70 m2) for up to 3 persons with a living room with open kitchen (1 extra bed possible)

 3 studio apartments (50 m2) for up to 3 persons with a living room with an open kitchen